-Like we mentioned above, cats can have all kinds of eye colors.
-At night time, a cat can stares back at you with illuminating bright yellow color eyes that could pierce through you.
+Like we mentioned above, cats can have all kinds of eye colours.
+At night time, a cat can stares back at you with illuminating bright yellow colour eyes that could pierce through you.

-The eye colors are determined by two pigment colors, melanin and lipochrome.
-The mix of pigment (or lack thereof) determines what color the cat’s eyes will be.
-But by nightfall, the light can change the eye colors by reflecting only part of the light spectrum.
+The mix of pigment (or lack thereof) determines what colour the cat’s eyes will be.
+But by nightfall, the light can change the eye colours by reflecting only part of the light spectrum.

 These two sets of yellow cat eyes can look pretty scary in the dark!